 the sealing means.
 For RTJ flanges that seal with

 BX ring gaskets, the raised

 faces of the connected and tightened flanges may contact each other.
 In

-this case the compressed gasket will not bear additional load beyond the
+this case the already coined gasket will not bear additional load beyond the

 bolt tension, vibration and movement cannot further crush the gasket and